 - Put your phone in another room when it’s time to work.

 - Use an app like Freedom to restrict online distractions.

 - Turn off your Internet access when you’re doing schoolwork.

 - Close all unnecessary programs or tabs on your computer.

 - Tell the people around you when you’ll be doing your work.
 This way, they won’t interrupt you in the middle of your study session.

-Implement a few suggestions at a time until they become habits, then tackle a few more.
-Even one small change can make a big difference over the long term.
+Start with two or three tips.
+When they become habits, tackle a few more.
+Even one small change can create a big difference in the long run.

-But, for me, the real reward wasn’t the straight As or the accolades.
+Remember, the reward isn’t the straight A’s or the accolades.

-Now that’s an end goal worth working toward.
+Now that’s an end goal worth working towards!

-Wishing you all the best on this exciting journey!
+Wishing you all the best on this challenging and exciting journey!